francisfjin/e-commerce-forecasting/index.md

 ![features](/images/features.png)

-Interestingly, the second most important feature is ‘lead_behaviour_profile’, from the DISC personality test (https://www.discprofile.com/what-is-disc/overview/).
+Interestingly, the second most important feature is ‘lead_behaviour_profile’, from the [DISC personality test](https://www.discprofile.com/what-is-disc/overview/).
 The sales representative identifies this on contact with the seller.

 ![disc](/images/disc.png)